 Zion Canyon Campground and RV Resort

 This campground is the most convenient spot for camping near Zion National Park.
-It’s not inside the park proper but it’s just outside the south entrance to Zion.
+It’s not inside the park proper but it’s just outside the south entrance to Zion and within walking distance to the visitor’s center.

 There are plenty of facilities in the campground here such as toilets, showers, running water, as well as hookups for both 30 and 50 amps for RVs.
 It’s a family-friendly campground in Zion that also features a playground, grill, BBQ, as well as access to a pool.
 It costs